-Besides the coffee though my wife and I found plenty of places to stop and pause and refresh.
+Besides the coffee, my wife and I found plenty of places to stop to pause and refresh.
 In Rappallo, a city near Portofino on the Italian riviera, we would take a daily walk through and around town for our exercise, and also to see the town on foot.
 We found a guy with a coffee stand by the harbor and would get a cappuccino every day and just sit by the harbor... and pause for just a few minutes.
 We enjoyed the view of the boats and the people walking by...the morning sunshine warming our faces...while enjoying our cappuccinos... and fancy that it was served in a real china cup....from a guy running a "coffee stand" down by the water.

 The Italians are definitely onto something.
-Taking the time to enjoy a cappuccino or espresso is the perfect way to "pause and refresh" so that you are ready to face the rest of your day...
+Taking the time to enjoy a cappuccino or espresso is the perfect way to "pause and refresh" so that you are ready to face the rest of your day...but only if it's not "to go"!